 - The removal of wrinkles from around the eyes and on the forehead

-- Treatment of sun damaged skin
+- Treatment of sun-damaged skin

 Am I the right candidate?

-This is an appropriate procedure for people with sagging skin in the mid-face and on the cheeks and is generally for people aged between 40 and 60.
-Those who have undergone a drastic weight loss and have jowling and sagging skin are also suitable candidates for this procedure.
+This is an appropriate procedure for people with sagging skin in the mid-face and on the cheeks and is generally for people between 40 and 60.
+Those who have undergone drastic weight loss and have jowling and sagging skin are also suitable candidates for this procedure.

 Possible side effects

 As with every surgical procedure, there is the possibility of side effects.
-Those who have a mini facelift may notice some bruising, especially around the eyes.
+Those with a mini facelift may notice some bruising, especially around the eyes.
 If you are susceptible to fluid retention, you may notice persistent swelling for a few months following the procedure.
 Rare complications can include haematoma, infection, delayed wound healing and skin discolouration.

 Mini Facelift vs a Full Facelift